WebAssembly/module-linking/proposals/module-types/Explainer.md

 Aliases are of course not restricted to functions: all exportable definitions can be aliased.
-One situation where an explicit `alias` definition will be required is for a default memory or table: because there is no explicit `$i.$j` path used by instructions to refer to these, they must be explicitly aliased:
+One situation where an explicit `alias` definition will be required is for a default memory or table: because there is no explicit `$i.$j` path used by instructions to refer to defaults, they must be explicitly aliased:
 ```wasm
 (module
   (import "libc" (instance $libc